|

 a Theotian signature export.
 Even the Cacci Dai deferred to

-Theite expertise on genetics and biology matters.
+Theite expertise on the subject of genetics and biology.

 4. "This place seems a bit more developed than usual," Jana

-started like this 1,000 years ago," Edlin added.
+Theos a thousand years ago," Edlin added.
 "I'm getting an

 to a forest on the orbs northern hemisphere.
 The saucer